stefy63/simpleQueryBuilder/README.md

 # simpleQueryBuilder is a simple Query Builder for PHP
-Is a fork of https://github.com/davidecesarano/Embryo-PDO [davidecesarano/embryo-pdo] (embryo)
+Is a fork of [davidecesarano/embryo-pdo]  (https://github.com/davidecesarano/Embryo-PDO)

 ## simpleQueryBuilder